stacks-network/clarity-benchmarking/marf-profiling/mmap-experiments/README.md

 # `mmap_size` experiments

-This is some python analysis code for analyzing the Marf read times with and without using the `mmap_size` pragma.
+This directory contains python analysis code for analyzing the Marf read times with and without using the `mmap_size` pragma.

 ## Usage

 ### Extract Raw Data (in Rust)
-The script `extract_data.py` expects as input the LOGS output from running this code: https://github.com/blockstack/stacks-blockchain/pull/2867
+The script `extract_data.py` expects as STDIN input the `LOGS` output by running this code: https://github.com/blockstack/stacks-blockchain/pull/2867

-In particular, we are scraping lines of the form:
+In particular, we are scraping lines output by the Rust code:

 ```
 info!("MARF read"; "db" => c.db_path , "time_micros" => duration);